How to Get Rid of Millipedes

 Because they are crawlers, millipedes are most typically spotted on lower floors, basements, laundry rooms, and in bathrooms (proximity to moisture).
 Most millipedes that do wander into your house eventually die from lack of moisture.
 But in basements with plenty of moisture, millipedes can survive for longer periods of time.

-Millipedes are known scavengers and most commonly feed on damp or decaying wood particles, as well as on decaying leaves and plant material (moss, mulch, etc.).
-Once their main source of food diminishes, millipedes will feed on living plant life.
+Millipedes are known scavengers and most commonly feed on damp or decaying wood.
+They will also feed on decaying leaves and plant material (moss, mulch, etc.).
+Once their main source of food diminishes, millipedes will feed on living plants.
 They will not feed upon your stored food.

 Are Millipedes Poisonous?